honzikv/multimodal-document-processing-thesis/layoutlmv3-segmentation/README.md

 This directory contains code to train the LayoutLMv3 instance segmentation model on our dataset.

+## Downloading the model

+Before training, it is necessary to download the model.

+The pre-training-only variant can be downloaded here: https://github.com/microsoft/unilm/tree/master/layoutlmv3#pre-trained-models

+The PubLayNet variant can be downloaded here: https://huggingface.co/HYPJUDY/layoutlmv3-base-finetuned-publaynet

 ## Training

 Before training the model it is necessary to configure the model `.yaml` file.
 To do so,